ezraroi/Human-AI-Collab/output/manuscript_sections.md

 NoteBook 6 - Cognitive Mechanics

 Notebook 6 focuses on cognitive "seeing," but our Unified Model integrates this with somatic "feeling."
-- The Bridge: The Alpha Function operates through a bidirectional loop:
+- he Bridge: Alpha-Function cycles metabolize Channel 2 symbolic material through recursive oscillation with Channel 1 embodied verification
-1. Channel 1 signals conflict (somatic tightness = beta element)
+1. Channel 1 signals conflict (somatic tightness indicates unprocessed material)
-2. Channel 2 externalizes the conflict through self-explanation to AI
+2. You externalize the conflict through self-explanation in Channel 2 (symbolic dialogue to AI).
 3. AI Mirror reflects the explanation back (or the user with himself)
 4. Channel 1 verifies the reflection (spacious = resolved; tight = still broken)
 5. Journal records successful alpha elements (if needed, not in all sessions)